ESXi USB Passthrough Guide: How to Connect USB Device to VMware VMs

 If you would like to backup ESXi VM to USB, you should connect the USB drive to local machine and then copy the VM data via vCenter.

-How ESXi USB passthrough Works?
+How ESXi USB Passthrough Works?

 The process is straightforward.
 The USB arbitrator scans for devices on the ESXi host.
 When a device is connected, it assigns it to a specific VM.
 Note that only one VM can use a USB device at any time.
 The virtual machine must have a USB controller in its configuration.
 The ESXi host supports up to 20 USB devices per VM and up to 15 controllers in vSphere 7.0.